os2kitos/kitos_frontend/README.md

 `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 See `package.json` for builds to different environments.

-`yarn e2e` to serve the Angular app and afterwards start Cypress.
+`yarn e2e` to serve the Angular app and afterwards start Cypress E2E testing.

 `yarn lint` to run the project linter.